 August 2008 - Shakespeare's Globe theatre originally stood north of the river Thames.
 But because of a legal dispute, it was dismantled, taken across the Thames, and erected on the south bank.

 July 2008 - Geoffrey Chaucer, the author of The Canterbury Tales, is buried in Westminster Abbey - not because he was a great author, but because his house belonged to the abbey.
 Chaucer was a figure at the royal court.
-His aunt was the mistress of John of Gaunt, the king's brother.
+His sister-in-law was the mistress and later wife of John of Gaunt, the king's brother.

 June 2008 - In medieval London, most of the brothels were owned by the Bishop of Winchester.
 The regulations for the brothels may well have been drawn up by the future saint, Thomas Becket.